Prof. Dr. Dr. h.c. Ilka Parchmann

-The Department of Chemistry Education at IPN examines the learning and teaching of chemistry and science in the context of different educational institutions.
+The Department of Chemistry Education at the IPN examines the learning and teaching of chemistry and science in the context of different educational institutions.
 These include, among others, school and university, but also extracurricular teaching-learning environments such as student laboratories or student research centers.

 Whether it's climate development, securing resources, food and energy supplies, or mobility - addressing many of today's societal challenges is closely intertwined with fundamental knowledge of chemistry.
 We need to continuously expand this knowledge.
 Only if we are well informed can we make decisions that affect both our individual everyday lives and developments in society as a whole.
 Research and transfer activities in the department therefore focus not only on schoolchildren and teachers, but also on the general public.
 They address fundamental mechanisms of understanding and interest development and further develop educational and science communication programs.